dehoyostc/agent-communication-protocol/README.md

 The infrastructure question — how do AI agents represent the entities they serve, and how do they exchange that representation safely — is being answered today by default, through ad hoc application logic that is not interoperable, not auditable, and not designed to handle the privacy and authorization requirements the problem demands.

-ACP is an attempt to define that standard before the ecosystem calcifies around incompatible conventions.
+CARP is an attempt to define that standard before the ecosystem calcifies around incompatible conventions.

 See `docs/why-now.md` for the full argument.